TUCAN-nest/TUCAN/README.md

 Have a look at our [demo notebook](https://github.com/TUCAN-nest/TUCAN/blob/HEAD/docs/demo.ipynb) to see TUCAN at work.

+There is also a paper in the [Journal of Cheminformatics](https://dx.doi.org/10.1186/s13321-022-00640-5) which describes the scientific background of this tool.

 # Installation
 TUCAN requires a Python installation (>=3.9), and preferably you install the package in a virtual environment (e.g., [venv](https://docs.python.org/3.10/library/venv.html)).